Tribal students learn natural resource management skills

 From the post:

 The Squaxin Island Natural Resources (SINR) is currently collecting data to estimate the number of coho salmon smolts outmigrating from Mill, Cranberry, Goldsborough, Schumacher and Sherwood Creeks.
-These five creeks empty in to Deep South Puget Sound, with in the Squaxin Island Tribes
+These five creeks empty in to Deep South Puget Sound, with in the Squaxin Island Tribes usual and accustom areas.

 Squaxin Island Tribe transfers over 1 million coho to netpens